The

 the source.

-off' another's paper as the author's own paper to
+from 'passing off' another's article as the author's

 results from research conducted by others.